ovanov/fileconv/README.md

     $ pip install fileconv

-Consider that you might have to add the installation folder to your PATH.
+Consider that you might have to add the installation folder to your `PATH`.

 If you would rather like to customize the code to your needs, grab a stable version under "Releases".
 All the files are extensively commented as well, in order to make the files more user friendly.

 ### Usage

-When in a terminal specify:
+When in a terminal, specify:

-    $ fileconv path/to/dir --output path/to/output/dir
+    $ fileconv --pdf path/to/dir --output path/to/output/dir

 The program takes a directory, which is populated with **at least one** (!) file or subdirectory and takes an output location as a positional argument.
 It doesn't matter if your files are in a nested structure as shown in the example below: